SGC Can’t Seem To Identify Trimmed Cards

 The key for collectors today is that we must closely examine any graded cards for evidence of trimming.

-Anytime I see an older, vintage card that has crisp clean borders and sharp corners, a red flag always goes up.
-You need to always assume that the card might have been trimmed and graded with a numerical grade.
+Anytime I see an older, vintage card with crisp, clean borders and sharp corners, a red flag always goes up.
+You need to always assume that the card might have been trimmed and graded numerically.

-The unfortunate part in all of this, is that the graders are the ones that are supposed to help stop these sorts of card doctoring from happening.
+The unfortunate part is that the graders are supposed to help stop these sorts of card doctoring from happening.

 At the end of the day, if we can’t trust the card graders, what’s the point of grading?

-I’m inviting SGC to come to All Vintage Cards for an interview on the matter.
+I’m inviting SGC to All Vintage Cards for an interview.
 Let’s hope they answer my requests.

 Let us know in the comments below.